blade-ui-kit/docs/error.md

 ## Composing The Content

-You can also opt to choose to composing how the rendered content look to.
-This allows you to make use of the components `messages()` method to render multiple validation errors at the same time.
+You can also opt to customize the structure of the rendered content.
+This allows you to make use of the component's `messages()` method to, for example, render multiple validation errors at the same time.

 Let's assume we have the following validation errors: